 There are lots you can see here from the Princess Diana Memorial Playground which includes a huge pirate ship that was inspired by her love of children.
 Children will love this playground where they can explore and play.
 The playground was also inspired by the much-loved children’s book Peter Pan.

-Then there is the Albert Memorial that is dedicated to Prince Albert after his death in 1861.
+Then there is the Albert Memorial which is dedicated to Prince Albert after his death in 1861.
 The memorial itself shows Prince Albert holding a catalogue of the ‘Great Exhibitions’ which he actually inspired.

-Kensington Gardens is a beautiful place to explore and walk around taking in all the different attractions found here and best of all its free.
+Kensington Gardens is a beautiful place to explore and walk around taking in all the different attractions found here and best of all it is free.
 So make sure it’s on your list of places to visit in London.

 Take a walk around Hyde Park

 Again this is another one of the eight Royal Parks of London and probably one of the most popular parks in London.
 It covers 350 acres and features over 4,000 trees, a lake and a variety of flower gardens.
 During the autumn time, it is lovely to walk around with all the leaves falling and the pretty colours.
 Also, perfect in the summertime when you want to chill out under a shady tree.

 Hyde Park has a lot to offer different people and you can enjoy activities such as swimming, boating, cycling and skating.
-There is also pitches for football games, tennis courts and tracks for horse riding.
-Also located at Hyde Park is two lakeside restaurants where you can enjoy a nice drink and some delicious food.
+There are also pitches for football games, tennis courts and tracks for horse riding.
+Also located at Hyde Park are two lakeside restaurants where you can enjoy a nice drink and some delicious food.
 The park also hosts a variety of events throughout the year from concerts to family days.

 Visit Buckingham Palace

 One might not expect a visit to Buckingham Palace to be one of the free things to do in London, but this has to be one of those attractions that have to be on your list of places to visit while in the city.
 Buckingham Palace is an iconic part of London and a place that many would associate with the Royal family.